mhattig/Wireshark/Readme.md

     python
     data

-TThishe config directory contains wireshark configuration files.
-These files should be copied into the user's ~/.config/wireshark directory that gets created after downloading Wireshark 2.6.6.
+The config directory contains wireshark configuration files.
+These files should be copied into the user's ~/.config/wireshark directory.
+The ~/.config/wireshark directory is created as part of the installation of Wireshark 2.6.6.

     preferences - defines wireshark window pane layout and columns in the display pane colorfilters - associates colors with protocol fields and field values to create